GoncaloLuzRocha/DummyJavaWebapp/README.md

 # Flight Comparer

+# WARNING
+it seems that the Skyscanner API wich was available in API HUB, has become obsolete or it changed name, or simply was removed. therefore this app does not function anymore, though it can be made to work, by just not using the code that was written for that api.

 # About
 This webapp is a dummy project, with the objective of challenging myself, testing and showcasing the skills learned during my time as a trainee.